peteroupc/peteroupc.github.io/random.md

 Before an instance of the RNG generates a random number, it must have been initialized ("seeded") with a seed described as follows.
 The seed--
 - must consist of data not known _a priori_ by the implementation, such as random bits from an unpredictable-random implementation,
 - must not be a fixed value or a user-entered value,
-- should not be trivially predictable in any of its bits, as far as practical, and
+- should not be trivially predictable in any of its bits, as far as practical,
+- is encouraged not to consist of a timestamp (especially not a timestamp with millisecond or coarser precision)<sup>(1)</sup>, and
 - must be at least the same size as the PRNG's _state length_.

-The implementation may reseed itself from time to time (using a newly generated seed as described earlier).
-It should do so if the PRNG--
-- has a _state length_ less than 238 bits,
+The implementation is encouraged to reseed itself from time to time (using a newly generated seed as described earlier), especially if the PRNG has a _state length_ less than 238 bits.
-- is based solely on a lagged-Fibonacci generator, or
-- is based solely on a multiple-recursive generator with power-of-two modulus.

 If the implementation reseeds, it should do so before it generates more values than the square root of the PRNG's period without reseeding.

 <a id=Examples_and_Non_Examples></a>
 ### Examples and Non-Examples